Get guidance on potential funding sources for proposed First World War centenary projects and activities.

 Local Wellington-based groups with an idea for commemorative activities can access support through the Council's community grants scheme.
 Local historical groups, community groups, school groups and others are eligible.

 Funding is normally allocated three times a year with funding rounds in March, July and October.
-Organisations are encouraged to apply in the October 2014 or March 2015 funding rounds if they want to be part of Anzac Day 2015 commemorations.
+Organisations are encouraged to apply in the July or October 2014 funding rounds if they want to be part of Anzac Day 2015 commemorations.

 The Arts and Culture Fund closing date is 21 October 2014.
 The Social and Recreation Fund closing date is 29 October 2014.
 Decisions for these funds, which are particularly relevant to the commemorations, are made by Council in December.
 After October, the next closing date is in March 2015.